 The first of VW's new ID-badged fully electric cars, the Volkswagen ID.3 represents the future for the German giant.

-If you're generally a Golf, Toyota Corolla, or Ford Focus fan, you'll find it easy as pie to switch into the ID.3.
+If you're generally a Golf, Toyota Corolla, or Ford Focus fan, switching to the ID.3 will be as easy as pie.

 There are three battery sizes on offer; the mid-spec 58kWh fitted to the Life, Business, Family, Tech, and Max trims which gives 260 miles of range; the entry-level City and Style trims with a 54kWh battery and just over 200 miles of range; and the flagship Tour trim with a mammoth 77kWh battery and claimed range of 336 miles.